-(from:(ryand@myco.com OR ryandouglas@myco.com) AND body:datasheets) Matches all items sent from ryand@myco.com or ryandouglas@myco.com that ALSO contain the word "datasheets" somewhere in the body of the item. ((to:user1@mycompany.com AND subject:party) OR Matches all items sent to user1@mycompany.com with the word "party" in the Subject field, as well as all messages from user2@yourcompany.com with the word "gala" in the Subject field.
+(from:(ryand@myco.com OR ryandouglas@myco.com) AND body:datasheets) Matches all items sent from ryand@myco.com or ryandouglas@myco.com that ALSO contain the word "datasheets" somewhere in the body of the item. ((to:user1@mycompany.com AND subject:party) OR (from:user2@yourcompany.com AND subject:gala)) Matches all items sent to user1@mycompany.com with the word "party" in the Subject field, as well as all messages from user2@yourcompany.com with the word "gala" in the Subject field.